VUEngine/vuengine.github.io/documentation/user-guide/graphics.md

 - To load all the CHARs for all the frames of animation at once
 - To load only the CHARs that correspond to a single frame of animation at any given time

 The first approach puts stress on video memory since depending on the size of each frame and the number of animation frames, it can quickly deplete CHAR memory.
 The second alternative puts the stress on the CPU since it has to rewrite the pixel data when the frame of animation changes.
-Using one of the other depends on the memory and performance requirements of the game.
+Using one or the other depends on the memory and performance requirements of the game.

 [CharSets](/documentation/api/class-char-set/) can be shared by multiple [Textures](/documentation/api/class-texture/).
 Whether this is the case or not, is determined by the shared flag of the [CharSetSpec](/documentation/api/struct-char-set-spec/):